 "Suggested rules for Latrines.
 1) Shovel plenty of earth into the trench after using.
 2) No rubbish of any sort to be put down the trench.
 3) Wash hands after using latrines.
 4) Make use of latrines before bathing."

 One of the most popular seating options was the 'sugar box' - at that time, sugar was supplied to grocers in large sturdy wooden boxes.
 These were reckoned to be of an ideal size when upturned to make a latrine seat.
-The centre of teh three planks in the bottom of the box was removed, and some of the wood cut away from the boards at either side to widen the hole, then the top surface sanded smooth.
+The centre one of the three planks in the bottom of the box was removed, and some of the wood cut away from the boards at either side in order to widen the hole, then the top surface sanded smooth.
 A cover made of american cloth was attached, to prevent the seat becoming damp, or rainwater getting into the latrine trench, in inclement weather.
 The box was mounted on a couple of spars, which stretched beyond the trench on either side to ensure the box was securely positioned over the trench and could not fall in - a refinement was to add a 'footboard' at the front to help the user keep her feet (and her lowered clothes) clear of the ground.
-Some collercial companies supplied folding stools with holes in the seat, which could be positioned over trenches, although their shorter height could make them a less convenient perch than the sugar box option.
+Some commercial companies supplied folding stools which had a suitable hole in the seat, which could be positioned over trenches, although their shorter height could make them a less convenient perch than the sugar box option.

 "All campers have not the chance to bathe, but everyone should be able to stand a cold sponge down every morning.
 The pores of the skin, to be kept in healthy working order, must be cleansed daily from accumulations of dirt and sweat.
 This can be done best at night, when in most well-regulated camps, hot water is available.
 A cold sponge in the morning is of use more from a refreshing than a cleansing point of view.
 Patrol Leaders can be of great assistance in seeing that the Guides in their Patrols do not stint their ablutions.
 Special hints on hygiene may be given at the Court of Honour and the Leaders made responsible for seeing that they are carried out."